 Ilex crenata Dwarf Japanese holly 'Soft Touch' Box leaf holly 3' - 4'.
 An evergreen, dense shrub with flexible branches and soft, glossy green leaves.
 'Soft Touch' is a compact Japanese holly with a moderate, dome shaped form and spreading habit as the plant ages.
 'Soft Touch' works well in a landscape as a low foundation shrub, when planted in groups or as a short hedge.

-NATIVE.
-Ilex verticillata Winterberry holly 'Winter Red' or 'Red Sprite' female form, 'Southern Gentlemen' male.
+Native.
+Ilex verticillata Winterberry holly 'Winter Red' or 'Red Sprite' female form, 'Southern Gentlemen' and 'Jim Dandy' male.
 Deciduous 6-9'.
 Berries: Orange red on female plants.
 A beautiful deciduous holly, winterberry has gorgeous red berries along the stems during winter time and is known as a Christmas berry.
 Great for growing in masses as an informal border, winterberry adds color to a winter landscape.
-Male and female plants required for pollination and berries.
+Male ('Southern Gentlemen' or 'Jim Dandy') and female ('Winter Red' or 'Red Sprite') plants required for pollination and berries.
 Outstanding shrub for bird and wildlife gardens.

 Holly bushes are available in containers or B&B. Retail or wholesale prices for home gardens or commercial landscaping professionals.
 This is a sample of hollies for sale in our plant nursery.